 Requiring people to be in the office isn’t the solution, because it doesn’t actually solve the disconnection problem– and in some cases, can make it worse.
 By building thoughtful, engaging point-in-time experiences – with learning at the heart– you can circumvent any distance.

-These experiences sustain and enhance our working lives, and help employees build the connections vital for success in remote or hybrid workplaces.
+These experiences sustain and enhance our working lives, and help employees build the connections vital for success in remote jobs or hybrid workplaces.